 In many criminal cases in Florida, the prosecutor will use expert witnesses to testify at trial or during pre-trial motion hearings.
 The defense is also allowed to present relevant expert witness testimony in any criminal case in Florida.

-At the Sammis Law Firm, we seek out the services of some of the best expert witnesses in their respective fields.
-In many cases, just the fact that the prosecutor knows that the defense attorney has hired a particular expert can cause the prosecutor to make a better offer.
+At Sammis Law Firm, we have hired some of best expert witnesses in their respective fields.
+In many cases, just the fact that the prosecutor knows that the defense attorney has hired a particular expert might cause the prosecutor to make a better offer.

 Additionally, these experts for Florida criminal cases can be critical in helping your criminal defense attorney develop the best defense and strategy to fight your case if it proceeds to a motion hearing or trial.